Strategic foresight that’s grounded, disciplined and built for action

 5. Prioritise materiality

-Using a framework centred on alignment to mandate, potential impact, and the resources required to respond, we narrow to a manageable set of priority forces for deeper investigation.
+Using a framework centred on alignment to relevance, potential impact and uncertainty, we narrow to a manageable set of priority forces for deeper investigation.
+This keeps attention on what is strategically material, not just interesting.

 6. Translate to strategy and posture

-We turn priorities into implications for direction and posture: what this means for strategic choices, risk appetite, capability investment, partnerships or ecosystem shifts, and indicators that should trigger action.
-Where useful, we explore scenarios built around key uncertainties as a disciplined way to test robustness.
+We turn priorities into implications for direction and posture: what this means for strategic choices, risk appetite and capability investment, along with indicators that should trigger action.

 Our design principles